Codemasters has revealed that the 2018 F1

 the 2018 F1 Esports Series, but Codemasters recommends they doublecheck their

 contract to ensure they can join an official F1 team.
 It’s worth keeping in

 mind that if you’re chosen, the F1 team might want to keep you onboard after

 For even more details, check out the full FAQ

 shared by Codemasters, and stay tuned for additional coverage on the 2018 F1

 F1 Esports Series website, read up on the official rules of the competition, and

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.